navgurukul/newton/samvaad-tech-201/machine learning.md

 - Identify insights on data
 - Prevent Fraud

-# Now it's time to wacth these videos for more better understanding.
+# Now it's time to watch these videos for more better understanding.

 @[youtube](elojMnjn4kk)

+# English is difficult but try to understand the topic using sub-titles.

 @[youtube](3bJ7RChxMWQ)